 Sometimes, things happen.
 No one plans to be without a safe place to lay their heads at night.
 But, it’s good that Chester County has a resource to help you figure that out, should the need arise.
 The only drawback to this service is that it’s only available Monday – Friday from 9 am to 5 pm.
-If you are in urgent need before then, my suggestion would be that you call 911 for assistance.
+If you are in urgent need before then, 411 for assistance.

 - Phoenixville Hospital – offers free support groups for quitting smoking

 - Tobacco Free Support Group – You don’t have to have quit to benefit from this group.
 The goal is to provide support to people who are contemplating making this healthy life-change.
 As of 10/23/17, the group meets the 4th Monday of every month in the Phoenixville Hospital Cafeteria (140 Nutt Rd, Phoenixville).
 For information and to register, call 610-983-1021 or go to their website and click on “Support Groups.”
 This group is free of charge.

 - Tobacco Cessation – Ready to quit?
 Phoenixville Hospital also runs a FREE, 8-week smoking cessation program that meets for eight weeks and provides FREE nicotine replacement therapy.
 As of 10/23/17, there is a Thursday Group and a Wednesday group.
 For information and to register, call 610-983-1021.